Zalo-MiniApp/zaui-shop/README.md

 ## Deployment

-1. Create a mini program.
-For instruction on how to create a mini program, please refer to [Coffee Shop Tutorial](https://mini.zalo.me/docs/tutorial/step-1/#1-tạo-một-ứng-dụng-zalo-mini-program-mới-trên-trang-chủ-của-zalo-mini-program)
+1. Create a mini app.
+For instruction on how to create a mini app, please refer to [Coffee Shop Tutorial](https://mini.zalo.me/docs/tutorial/step-1/#1-tạo-một-ứng-dụng-zalo-mini-program-mới-trên-trang-chủ-của-zalo-mini-program).
+(If you use this source code for development and deployment, you can skip from `zmp init` to the end.)

 1. Setup payment methods if you want to accept online payments
    ![](./docs/payment.png 'Payment method')

-1. Deploy your mini program to Zalo using the mini app ID created in step 1.
+1. Deploy your mini app to Zalo using the mini app ID created in step 1.

    ```bash
    zmp login
    zmp deploy
    ```

-1. Open Zalo and scan the QR code to preview your mini program
+1. Open Zalo and scan the QR code to preview your mini app

 ## Usage: